-Glasgow’s Golden Generation is Glasgow’s leading charity for the elderly.
-When the charity was established in 1948 as Glasgow Old People’s Welfare Association, it was recognised that there was a need to tackle loneliness which impacted the lives of many older adults.
+Glasgow’s Golden Generation is Glasgow’s leading charity for the elderly and was initially established in 1948 as the Glasgow Old People’s Welfare Association.
+It was recognised that there was a need to tackle loneliness which impacted the lives of many older adults.
 To the present day, this remains central to the charity’s work.

 In 2017, the charity changed its name to Glasgow’s Golden Generation to

 celebrate 70 years of serving older adults in the Glasgow area.
 Much has changed over the years, but the support that the charity is offering to older adults is better than ever.

 Glasgow’s Golden Generation offers a wide variety of support services to Glasgow’s older population.